 Our goal is to get to know you and your background better through your application to the Midland Code Academy.

-To begin, simply complete the steps below:
+To begin, simply complete the steps in the order found below:

 - Fill out the online application.

 You will begin by creating an account and verifying it via email.
 The online application will ask for your contact information, details about your employment and academic history.
 Once you have submitted this information, you will be asked to upload the materials described below.

 Code Academy students should complete the non-degree application.